12 Expat Tax Tips Before Moving Abroad

 In fact, the situation can be fairly complicated depending on the state.
 Certain “sticky” states such as Virginia, California, and New Mexico may consider you a tax resident, and responsible for taxes, even while you are abroad.

-Individuals from sticky states should consider establishing residency in a no income tax state before moving abroad.
+Individuals from sticky states should consider establishing residency in a tax-free state before moving abroad.
+States like Florida, Texas, Nevada, and Washington eliminate ongoing state tax complications entirely.

 7. Keep a US address and bank account